 This article serves as the rundown of our new digital framework made in collaboration with Norgram® Studio & RWATGG.
 Together we set out to redefine the space10.io framework with a modular approach making it easy to update and maintain while providing users with an ever changing playful experience of content, user interaction and community engagement.

-We defined the framework as a product through concept exploration, visualizations and prototyping while keeping the process open to the public.
+We defined the framework as a product through concept exploration, visualisations and prototyping while keeping the process open to the public.

-Our strategy was to bulid a design system that was based on the idea of spaces.
+Our strategy was to build a design system that was based on the idea of spaces.
 Spaces meaning a free area of expanse which consists of width (X), height (Y) and depth (Z).

-Helvetica Neue is used in 5 different weights to form a solid hiraki and relation between the written and visual content.
-Weights used: Light, Regular, Medium, Bold & Bold outline.
-The typography is implemented to respond to screen-sizes (window-width) this ensures that the typography always fits to the viewing experience.
+Helvetica Neue is used in five different weights to form a solid hierarchy and relation between the written and visual content.
+The weights used are Light, Regular, Medium, Bold and Bold outline.
+The typography is implemented to respond to screen sizes (view-width) which ensures that the typography always fits to the viewing experience.

-The base of the color scheme is monochromatic with a set of grey's between black and white that help emphasize the relation between the spaces when used in the context of layers.
+The base of the color scheme is monochromatic with a set of greys between black and white that helps to emphasise the relation between the spaces when used in the context of layers.
 One tint of blue is used to highlight the layer of interaction with the SPACE10 bot: Pluto.
 The simplicity in the color scheme makes room for vibrant and changeable content in the form of video and photography.

-Traditionally a grid is made by 12 columns, however we had the need of not only a standard 12 grid column but also the need to place things off grid in order to make a design system that doesn't feel too rigid.
+Traditionally a grid is made by twelve columns, however we had the need of not only a standard twelve-grid column but also the need to place things off grid in order to make a design system that didn’t feel too rigid.
 A common term with grids is the width of the gutter.
 Our approach was actually to kill the gutter, increase the amount of columns so everything is the same width.

 That meant we ended up with 47 columns.
-This doesn’t mean that we actually need 47 columns but on our grid of 47 we places a 6 column grid which is the common use-case in the framework.
+This doesn’t mean that we actually need 47 columns but on our grid of 47 we places a six-column grid which is the common use case in the framework.
 The idea of the remaining columns is to have flexibility to break the grid with photography which gives a more playful and dynamic experience.

 Based on the grid and idea of spaces we can form unique page types consisting of layers.
 The pages types can be used to construct the base framework in which the spaces needs to live.